 Trust Deed Constitution for a Charitable Trust

-This Trust Deed Constitution for a Charitable Trust is designed for use where it is decided that the charity should not be set up in a corporate form, and that it would be more appropriate to use instead the Constitution for an Unincorporated Charity.
+This Trust Deed Constitution for a Charitable Trust is designed for use where it is decided, firstly, that the charity should not be set up in a corporate form, and secondly, that it would be more appropriate to adopt the form of a charitable trust than an unincorporated association.
+(See below as to when it would be more appropriate.)

-Since the charity will be in the form of a trust and not in a corporate form, it will not have an independent legal identity/personality.
-This means that its trustees will be more at risk of personal liability for debts or other liabilities than trustees of an incorporated organisation.
-However, if they act honestly and reasonably and the charity has sufficient assets to meet liabilities, the trustees will not normally become personally liable.
+Where the charity is in the form of a trust and not in a corporate form, it will not have an independent legal identity/personality.
+This means that its trustees will be more at risk of personal liability for debts or other liabilities than trustees of a charity that is in corporate form.
+However, if they act honestly and reasonably and the charity has sufficient assets to meet liabilities, the trustees of a charitable trust will not normally become personally liable.
 It is advisable for the charity to take specific legal advice on this point, and also to take out suitable insurance.

 Assuming that the charity’s annual income exceeds £5,000, it will need to register with the Charity Commission but one of the advantages of setting up a charity in the form of a trust (rather than in corporate form) is that its administration and regulation will be simpler and less expensive since it will not be subject to any requirements of company law.